gchq/stroom-docs/content/en/community/dev-guide/components.md

 For component testing purposes mock implementations of these APIs can be used to limit testing to just a single component.

-## Component API and Service Implementation, e.g. Modules Ending In `-impl`
+## Component API and Service Implementation, e.g. Modules Ending in `-impl`

 ### Client Interaction - REST Services and GWT Action Handlers